serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 ![Visual Code Coverage Results](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/cicd/jest-code-coverage.png)

-**Figure 2: Visual code coverage results**
+*Figure 2: Visual code coverage results*

 ### Excluding Testing Artifacts

-After running the tests, we notice that a `coverage` folder is created that holds the files that are generated by Jest.
-Also, we've a `.circleci` folder that we needed to enable build automation with CircleCI.
+After running the tests, you should see that a `coverage` folder has been created.
+This holds the files that are generated by Jest.
+You'll also have a `.circleci` folder—that one is required to enable build automation with CircleCI.

-When we deploy our serverless app via Serverless Framework, all files in your current folder will be zipped up and will be part of the deployment to AWS.
-The above files are not necessary for running our app.
-So, we will exclude those files from our final deployment, by specifying them in our `serverless.yml` file:
+When we deploy our serverless app via the Serverless Framework, all the files in your current folder will be zipped up and part of the deployment to AWS.
+Since the `coverage` and `.circleci` files are not necessary for running our app, let's exclude them from our final deployment by excluding them in our `serverless.yml` file:

 ```
 service: hello-world-ci